jjmchew/jjmchew.github.io/LS180/postgresql.md

 - `CREATE TYPE type_name AS ENUM ('O', 'B', 'A', 'F', 'G');` : creates an 'ENUM' type which enforces specific values [^31]

+### Indexes
+- `CREATE INDEX index_name ON table_name (field_name);` : creates a new index on field_name in table_name [^39]
+  - Note: 'index_name' is optional
+  - these are *non-unique* indexes - duplicate values are possible (i.e., this is different from primary keys which are *unique* indexes)
+- `DROP INDEX index_name` : deletes an index [^39]

+- multi-column indexes: [^39]
+  - `CREATE INDEX index_name ON table_name (field_name1, field_name2, ...);` : creates a new multi-column index on field_name1, field_name2, etc in table_name
+  - there is a limit to how many columns that can be combined into 1 index; only certain index types support multi-column indexes

+- partial indexes: [^39]
+  - can also index a subset a data that meets a conditional expression
+    - e.g., index only rows where the value of 'author_name' starts with 'A'

 #### ALTER TABLE